 Public Service Loan Forgiveness (PSLF) and income-driven repayment plans provide potential paths to student loan forgiveness and repayment.
 But both programs require that borrowers make a certain number of on-time payments to be eligible to have their remaining student loan balance canceled.

-The good news is that CARES Act student loan forbearance will still count toward satisfying these requirements for federally owned loans, even if you suspend payments now.
+The good news is that the CARES Act student loan forbearance will still count toward satisfying these requirements for federally owned loans, even if you suspend payments now.

 If You Already Defaulted on Your Loan

-What if you have federally held student loans already in default?
+What if you have federally-held student loans already in default?
 The CARES Act offers relief for you, too.
 It suspended involuntary collections such as wage garnishment or reductions of tax refunds.

-The CARES Act student loan forbearance period could also be a good time to rehabilitate federal student loans in default.
+The CARES Act student loan forbearance period could also be a good time to rehabilitate federal student loans that are in default.
 One path to student loan rehabilitation requires nine months of on-time student loan payments, which the current forbearance period would count toward.